 Program leader of the Master of Science in Addiction Studies Program with Virginia Commonwealth University (USA) and King's College London (UK).
-Course coordinator Graduate Certificate and Graduate Diploma in Alcohol and Drug Studies.
-Teaching courses for Graduate Diploma in Addiction and Mental Health.
-Contributes to pharmacology courses in Nursing and Science.
-Femke is nterested in improving teaching and learning around distance education, student feedback and mature age students.
+Course coordinator Graduate Certificate in Alcohol and Drug Studies.
+Teaching courses for these program and for Graduate Diploma in Addiction and Mental Health.
+Contributes to pharmacology courses in B. of Health Sciences, MBBS, B. Nursing.
+Femke is interested in improving teaching and learning around distance education, student feedback and mature age students.

 Femke is currently studying the Graduate Certificate in Online Learning (Higher Ed) at the University of Adelaide.